gitpk-0/gitpk-0/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; Recent Software Engineering graduate from Western Governors University
+- 🎓 &nbsp; Software Engineering graduate from Western Governors University
 - 💼 &nbsp; Actively seeking job oppurtunities in the software development space
 - 🌱 &nbsp; Currently learning more about Backend Architectures and Cloud deployment